preetisawant/cloud-foundry/getting-started.md

 ## Step 1: Ensuring that the {{site.data.keyword.Bluemix_notm}} account can create infrastructure resources
 {: #accountprep-environment}

-CFEE instances are deployed on infrastructure resources, which are Kubernetes worker nodes from the IBM Container service.
+CFEE instances are deployed on infrastructure resources, which are Kubernetes worker nodes from the Kubernetes Service.
 [Prepare your IBM Cloud account](/docs/cloud-foundry/prepare-account.html) to ensure that it can create the infrastructure resources necessary for an CFEE instance.

 ## Step 2: Creating your CFEE instance
 {: #creating-environment}